Short stories by novelist Michael Craft

 But short stories are by no means the “little cousins” of the novel; indeed, they can be complete and powerful literary expressions in their own right.
 And sometimes—when they involve characters, settings, and situations new to the writer—they can provide the inspiration for development of novels that would otherwise have been beyond the author’s comfort zone.

 The following is a sample bibliography of Michael Craft’s published short stories, including his comments.

 — Los Angeles Times

 My short story “VIP Check-In” appears with the work of 13 other writers in Palm Springs Noir, an anthology published by Akashic Books in July 2021.
 The short story was singled out as “delightful” by the Los Angeles Times and “excellent” by Mystery Scene Magazine.
-I now plan to develop the story into a full-length novel and possibly a new series.
+I have since developed the story into a full-length novel titled Desert Getaway.

 The list of authors contributing to Palm Springs Noir places me among some very good company:

 Chris J. Bahnsen, Eric Beetner, Rob Bowman, Michael Craft, Barbara DeMarco-Barrett (editor and contributor), Alex Espinoza, Janet Fitch, Tod Goldberg, J.D.
 Horn, Ken Layne, T. Jefferson Parker, Rob Roberge, Eduardo Santiago, and Kelly Shire.

 My story “Frog Legs” appears with the work of 15 other writers “over 50” in Outer Voices, Inner Lives, an anthology published by MadeMark Publishing in 2014.
 The collection includes a foreword by Patricia Nell Warren, and it was honored as a finalist for a Lambda Literary Award in 2015.

 All of the contributing authors explore facets of maturity in the LGBTQ community: